 - Factor in the fillings.
 Even if the cake itself can sit out at room temperature, you'll need to refrigerate it if the filling requires this (think pudding or custard).

 Already cut your cake?
 Now you've got a real race against the clock!

 One trick: Reseal the cake by spreading icing all over the cut side.
 I'm pretty sure nobody will mind getting that piece.
 You could also place a sheet of plastic directly on the sliced part, making sure to cover the exposed edges completely.
 Then wrap as instructed above.

 Tradition calls for storing a portion of the wedding cake for the couple to consume on their first anniversary.
 You do not want to mess this up.

-Place the cake in the refrigerator so the icing can "set," about 30 minutes.
+Place the cake portion in the refrigerator so the icing can set, about 30 minutes.
 Once it's firm, cover it all over with plastic wrap so that it is completely sealed.
-Fortify this packing by coating with a layer of aluminum foil, then put the whole thing in either a freezer bag or an airtight container.
-Bid it farewell and pray there's no electric failure in your future.
+Fortify this packing by wrapping with a layer of aluminum foil, then put the whole thing in either a freezer bag or an airtight container.
+Bid it farewell for now and pray there's no electric failure in your future.

 When tragedy strikes, you may still be able to walk away a winner.